github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/index.md

 ---
-title: Setting up and managing your GitHub profile
+title: Setting up and managing your GitHub Profile
 intro: You can customize your GitHub profile and manage your contribution graph.
 shortTitle: Profiles
 redirect_from: